top of page

 THE LANDSCAPE

 Alphabet City, 1981.
-A burned-out wasteland of crumbling buildings and fields of rubble in a forgotten corner of the East Village in Manhattan, New York City, a landscape of cheap rent and space to create for young musicians, artists, and performers
+A burned-out wasteland of crumbling buildings and fields of rubble in a forgotten corner of the East Village in Manhattan, New York City, a landscape of cheap rent and space to create for young musicians, artists, and performers.
+Preserving and rehabilitating this landscape will take the efforts of many residents and community groups.

 CBGBs.jpeg